raja-bala/my-vite-router-app/README.md

 - Use `hydrateRoot` instead of `createRoot`
 - Render a `<HydratedRouter>` instead of your `<App/>` component
 - Note: we stopped rendering the `<App/>` component.
 We'll bring it back in a later step, but first we want to get the app to boot with the new entry point.

+9. Usage of `root.tsx` and `entry.client.tsx`

+- Between root.tsx and entry.client.tsx, you may want to shuffle some stuff around between them.

+In general:

+- 1. Use `root.tsx contains any rendering things like context providers, layouts, styles, etc.
+- 2. entry.client.tsx should be as minimal as possible
+- 3. Remember to not try to render your existing <App/> component yet, we'll do that in a later step

+- Note that your root.tsx file will be statically generated and served as the entry point of your app, so just that module will need to be compatible with server rendering.
+This is where most of your trouble will come.